martinezliamj/virtual_test_bed_fork/doc/content/msr/msr_generic/cnrs_benchmark/step0_2.md

 !listing msr/cnrs_benchmark/step02.i block=TransportSystems

-Here we define the Transportsystems block, a Griffin module that solves the nuetronics eigenvalue problem.
+Here we define the Transportsystems module, a Griffin module that solves the neutronics eigenvalue problem.

 ## AuxVariables and AuxKernels